mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

     they could be taken advantage of.
 *   Try some alternate models, especially those that can fit non-linear functions.
-There may be some non-linear interactions between the house price and the indepdenent vairables, such as the price not being monotonically increasing with the value of an independence variable.
-One plausible explanation of this might be something along the lines of: a larger yard may correlate with a more valuable property, but it may correlate with a more rural location; the negative effect of the rural location on the house price might outweight the increase from the larger yard.
+There may be some non-linear interactions between the house price and the independent variables, such as the price not being monotonically increasing with the value of an independence variable.
+One plausible explanation of this might be something along the lines of: a larger yard may correlate with a more valuable property, but it may correlate with a more rural location; the negative effect of the rural location on the house price might outweigh the increase from the larger yard.
 *   Supplement external data: we are given the names of neighborhoods of the houses.
-There is publically available data on houses and their prices from these locations.
+There is publicly available data on houses and their prices from these locations.
 This data could be collected and used to supplement the data provided by Kaggle.
 Or, a secondary model could be built from the external data and then combined with the model trained on the Kaggle data in an ensemble.

+.. [#] The RMSE is in fact the standard deviation of the
+    residuals, which are the differences between each prediction and true value.
+The standard deviation is the square root of the expected squared deviation, rather than the expected deviation.